danielamar101/motherstream/README.md

-# Re-streaming Server with Queue Management and Monitoring
+# Motherstream

-This FastAPI application serves as a streaming server with a queuing mechanism for incoming RTMP streams.
-It handles stream connections, serves as a queue manager for re-streaming, and provides some administrative endpoints for monitoring and control.
+The Motherstream is a streaming server with a queuing mechanism for incoming RTMP streams.
+It handles stream connections, serves as a queue manager for ffmpeg re-streaming, and provides some administrative endpoints for monitoring and control.

 It is intended to be used in conjunction with nginx on a linux machine, and was originally designed to assist with automated stream management for livestreams.